ipeterov/convenient-rpc/README.md

     ]

     for result in api.map(function_description, argskwargslist):
+        # Do stuff with the structure our function returned
         print(result)

 Note that this is an early alpha version, so stuff may brake / change quicky.